-5 Your rights as a tenant
+5. Your rights as a tenant

-- 5.1 You have the right to take in lodgers with permission.
+- 5.1 You do not have an automatic right to take in a lodger.
+However you may ask for our permission if you want to do this.
 A lodger is someone who lives with you, but wasn't part of your household when you first moved in.
-They don't have exclusive right to any one part of your home, and will get some sort of service from you such as cooking or cleaning. - 5.2 You have the right to sublet part of your home, but we must agree first.
+They don't have exclusive right to any one part of your home, and will get some sort of service from you such as cooking or cleaning. - 5.2 You do not have an automatic right to sublet any part of your property.
+However, you may ask for our permission if you want to do this.
 You cannot sublet the whole of the property.
 We will carefully consider any request to sublet and may refuse consent where we consider that they are grounds to do so under Section 94 of the Housing Act 1985.
-You must advise Cornwall Council and DWP benefit departments of any subletting where you are in receipt of any benefits from those authorities as any income from subletting may impact on your entitlement to benefits. - 5.3 You may have the 'Right to Buy' your home.
-Full Right to Buy details are available from us on request. - 5.4 You have the right to see information that we hold on you and your tenancy, including council policies.
-In certain circumstances we will not be able to show you information obtained from a third party. - 5.5 You have the right to set up and join a local tenants' group. - 5.6 You have the right to be consulted on: changes that affect the management of your home; changes to the terms and conditions of your tenancy (other than changes to Rent and Service Charges); and on modernisation or improvement work planned for your home or your area.
-We will involve you or your tenants' group in local housing issues.
+You must advise Cornwall Council and DWP benefit departments of any subletting where you are in receipt of any benefits from those authorities as any income from subletting may impact on your entitlement to benefits. - 5.3 You have the right to see information that we hold on you and your tenancy, including council policies.
+In certain circumstances we will not be able to show you information obtained from a third party. - 5.4 You have the right to set up and join a local tenants' group. - 5.5 You have the right to make a complaint on any area of Cornwall Council's service including housing.
+Information is available if you ask and on our website. - 5.6 You have the right to be consulted on: changes that affect the management of your home; changes to the terms and conditions of your tenancy (other than changes to Rent and Service Charges); and on modernisation or improvement work planned for your home or your area.
+We will involve you or your tenants' group in local housing issues. - 5.7 You do not the Right to Buy your home during the twelve months you are an introductory tenant.
+However, the period will count towards your Right to Buy once you become a secure tenant. - 5.8 You have the right to get repairs done within a reasonable time See section 3.2 above. - 5.9 You have the right to a review of our decision to seek possession or to extend the period of introductory tenancy.